-I’m happy to report that the third article in the new Open Source Expanded column of IEEE Computer was published.
+I’m happy to report that the fourth article in the new Open Source Expanded column of IEEE Computer has been published.

 As always, the article is freely available (local copy).

 Also, check out the full list of articles.

 Last week the German government published a commissioned study on how it depends on software and services vendors (local copy).
 The day after the publication, Cathrin Schaer of ZDnet called to ask for my thoughts on the study and digital sovereignty for Germany: Is it even possible?
 Cathrin’s resulting article picked up some of our discussion, but I wanted to take the time here to elaborate on my thoughts.